crazyboycjr/alpa/codesign/README.md

 All the specifications, runtime/global configurations, environment variables, results, and errors are recorded in a SQLite database.
 You can use `sqlite3 results.db` to connect to the database and use SQL commands to inspect it.
-It is recommended to [DB Browser for SQLite](https://sqlitebrowser.org/) which I personally found very convenient to browse and edit the record (e.g., deleting a particular list of failed jobs so that you can rerun your script to retry those jobs).
+It is recommended to take a look at [DB Browser for SQLite](https://sqlitebrowser.org/) which I personally found very convenient to browse and edit the record (e.g., deleting a particular list of failed jobs so that you can rerun your script to retry those jobs).

-You can alos use `export_all.sh` or `export_succeded.sh` to export the database to csv which you can upload to online spreadsheet for processing and sharing.
+You can also use `export_all.sh` or `export_succeded.sh` to export the database to CSV so that to upload to online spreadsheet for further processing and sharing.